-With respect to the communications sector, Power Corporation's principal asset is Square Victoria Communications Group Inc., a wholly owned subsidiary, which owns Gesca Itée (hereinafter "Gesca") and Square Victoria Digital Properties Inc. Gesca's subsidiaries are engaged in the publication of seven daily newspapers, including La Presse, the operation of a related website, LaPresse.ca, and a tablet edition, La Presse+.
+With respect to the communications sector, Power Corporation's principal asset is Square Victoria Communications Group Inc., a wholly owned subsidiary, which owns Gesca Itée (hereinafter "Gesca") and Square Victoria Digital Properties Inc. Gesca is engaged in the publication of the daily newspaper La Presse, the operation of a related website, LaPresse.ca, and a tablet edition, La Presse+.

 Power Financial and the Frère group of Belgium each hold a 50% interest in Parjointco N.V., which holds their interest in Pargesa Holding SA, a publicly traded Swiss company with indirect interests in certain companies based in Europe held through its publicly traded affiliated company, Groupe Bruxelles Lambert (GBL).
-Power Corporation's effective interest in these companies is as follows: Imerys - mineral-based specialties for industry (5.13%); Lafarge SA - cement, aggregates and concrete (1.92%); Total SA - oil, gas and alternative energies (0.33%); GDF Suez - electricity, natural gas, and energy and environmental services (0.22%); Suez Environnement Company - water and waste management services (0.66%); Pernod Ricard - wines and spirits (0.69%); and SGS SA - testing, inspection and certification services (1.37%).
+Power Corporation's effective interest in these companies is as follows: Imerys - mineral-based specialties for industry (5.15%); Lafarge SA (as of July 2015, LafargeHolcim) - cement, aggregates and concrete (1.92%); Total SA - oil, gas and alternative energies (0.27%); GDF Suez - electricity, natural gas, and energy and environmental services (0.22%); Pernod Ricard - wines and spirits (0.68%); and SGS SA - testing, inspection and certification services (1.37%).